An exact characterization of saturation for permutation matrices: Introduction

 \subsection{Witnesses}

 Let $P$ be a matrix pattern without empty rows or columns.
-An \emph{explicit witness}\footnote{An explicit witness is what Fulek and Keszegh~\cite{FulekKeszegh2020} call a \emph{witness}.} for $P$ is a matrix $M$ that is $P$-saturating and contains at least one empty row and at least one empty column.
-If $\sat(P,n) \in \fO(1)$, then $P$ has an explicit witness: assume $\sat(P,n) \le c_P$, then there exists a $(c_P+1) \times (c_P+1)$ $P$-saturating matrix $M$ with at most $c_P$ 1-entries.
-Clearly, $M$ has an empty row and an empty column.
+An \emph{explicit witness}\footnote{An explicit witness is what Fulek and Keszegh~\cite{FulekKeszegh2021} simply call a \emph{witness}.} for $P$ is a matrix~$M$ that is $P$-saturating and contains at least one empty row and at least one empty column.

+\begin{lemma}[{\cite{FulekKeszegh2021}}] For each pattern $P$ without empty rows and columns, we have ${\sat(P,n) \in \fO(1)}$ if and only if $P$ has an explicit witness. \end{lemma} \begin{proof} Suppose $\sat(P,n) \le c_P$ for all $n \in \N$.
+Then there exists a $(c_P+1) \times (c_P+1)$ $P$-saturating matrix $M$ with at most $c_P$ 1-entries.
+Clearly, $M$ has an empty row and an empty column, so $M$ is an explicit witness for $P$.

-Fulek and Keszegh note that the reverse is also true: We can replace an empty row (column) in a $P$-saturating matrix by an arbitrary number of empty rows (columns), and the resulting arbitrarily large matrix will still be $P$-saturating.
-As such, an $m_0 \times n_0$ explicit witness for $P$ of weight $w$ implies that $\sat(P,m,n) \le w$ for each $m \ge m_0$ and $n \ge n_0$.
+Now suppose that $P$ has an $m_0 \times n_0$ explicit witness $M$ of weight $w$.
+We can replace the empty row (column) in $M$ by an arbitrary number of empty rows (columns), and the resulting (arbitrarily large) matrix will still be $P$-saturating.
+As such, $\sat(P,m,n) \le w$ for all $m \ge m_0$ and $n \ge n_0$.
 Note that it is critical here that $P$ has no empty rows or columns.
-Otherwise, inserting empty rows or columns into $M$ might create an occurrence of $P$.
+Otherwise, inserting empty rows or columns into $M$ might create an occurrence of $P$. \end{proof}

 We call a row (column) of a matrix $M$ \emph{$P$-expandable} if the row (column) is empty and adding a single 1-entry anywhere in that row (column) creates a new occurrence of $P$ in $M$.
-An explicit witness for $P$ is thus a saturating matrix with at least one $P$-expandable row and an $P$-expandable column.
+An explicit witness for $P$ is thus a saturating matrix with at least one $P$-expandable row and at least one $P$-expandable column.
 We define a \emph{witness} for $P$ (used implicitly by Fulek and Keszegh) as a matrix that avoids $P$ and has at least one $P$-expandable row and at least one $P$-expandable column.
 Clearly, an explicit witness is a witness.
 The following lemma shows that finding a witness is sufficient to show that $\sat(P,n) \in \fO(1)$.

 \begin{lemma} If a pattern $P$ without empty rows or columns has an $m_0 \times n_0$ witness, then $P$ has an $m_0 \times n_0$ explicit witness. \end{lemma} \begin{proof} Let $M$ be an $m_0 \times n_0$ witness for $P$.
 If $M$ is $P$-saturating, then we are done.
 Otherwise, there must be a 0-entry $(i,j)$ in $M$ that can be changed to 1 without creating an occurrence $P$.
 Choose one such 0-entry and turn it into 1.
 Note that $(i,j)$ cannot be contained in an expandable row or column of $M$, so the resulting matrix is still a witness.
 Thus, we obtain an explicit witness after repeating this step at most $m_0 \cdot n_0$ times. \end{proof}